 Note: Redbubble, Teepublic, and Spoonflower artist earnings are a small percentage of the cost of these items so most of your money will go to Redbubble/TeePublic/Spoonflower.
 I have vetted these companies and they seem okay and better than many others, but there is no ethical consumption under capitalism so make your own choices!

-While I rarely design new knitting patterns these days, my old patterns, which specialize in any-gauge accessories, modular construction techniques, and playful approaches to knitting itself, are still all available to peruse and to knit!
+These days all the new patterns I design are for Knit Picks (most are free); my old self-published patterns, which specialize in any-gauge accessories, modular construction techniques, and playful approaches to knitting itself, are still all available to peruse and to knit!
 See more info on my Payhip info page.

 I used to be a full-time knitting pattern designer (& teacher, freelance writer, etc); I went back to school for graphic design in my mid-30s, 2016-18.
 I now work as a graphic designer of knitting pattern books, tying it all together.
 With a 40 hr/week job job I actually have extra time to sew clothes for myself AND do lots of mutual aid work for my community.
 All my knitting patterns are still available, with 100% of sales now being donated to mutual aid—see shop page.